This amazing city attracts millions of visitors per year and with good reason.

-Sant Pau Recinte Modernista conceived by Lluís Domènech I Montaner a bit of a walk from the Sagrada Familia but if not in a hurry it’s worth the stroll.
+Sant Pau Recinte Modernista conceived by Lluís Domènech I Montaner is a bit of a walk from the Sagrada Familia.
+Don’t be in a hurry, the stroll is worth it.
 Otherwise just Uber.

-The series of underground tunnels were meant to facilitate moving from one building to another.
-Take a walk through the beautiful garden in order to understand the initial concept.
+Meander through the series of underground tunnels which were meant to facilitate moving from one building to another.
+Also, take a walk through the beautiful garden in order to understand the initial concept.
 Quite unique.